Share | facebook twitter flickr flickr

 Days of the Peregrine

 A species once extinct on the eastern seaboard of the United States is flying high again in the state of New Jersey.
-In 2009, 24 pairs of peregrine falcons nested in New Jersey.
-Educating the future citizens of New Jersey, is one important way of ensuring their continued recovery.
+In 2019, 38 pairs of peregrine falcons nested in New Jersey.
+Educating the future citizens of New Jersey is one important way of ensuring their continued recovery.

-Since 2000, state endangered Peregrine falcons have called 101 Hudson Street in Jersey City, New Jersey home.
-A webcam installed on the rooftop captures their every move, allowing us the rare opportunity to see peregrines court, incubate, and raise their young.
+As of 2017, CWF is proud to feature two Falcon Cams on our website - one on the rooftop of 101 Hudson Street in Jersey City and the other on top of the Union County courthouse.
+The webcams capture the falcon pairs' every move, allowing viewers the rare opportunity to see peregrines court, incubate, and raise their young.
 It is a perfect tool for teaching about wildlife and covers a variety of topics including animal behavior, bird biology and natural history, endangered species, food webs, contamination, and MORE!

 Image of Two week old peregrine nestlings at a nest site in Stone Habor, New Jersey.Zoom+ Two week old peregrine nestlings at a nest site in Stone Habor, New Jersey. © Ben Wurst